What to Check Before Calling An AC Repair Service

 The first thing you should check is the filter of your furnace and air conditioner.

 (Never done it yourself before?
-Check out our how-to video)

 It’s possible that your filter is clogged already, especially if you haven’t changed it recently.
 A dirty filter limits airflow, so it minimizes your Furnace or AC unit’s capacity to warm or cool the air.